moneytree/moneytree-link-android-sdk/README.md

 > :warning: Currently, Onboarding is supported only by the core SDK.
 Later versions are expected to add the same functionality when using LINK Kit.

 > :warning: Onboarding and Magic Link both require specific configuration on our side and implementation on the client's app side to work.
-Please contact us to get the features enabled and make sure to follow the steps described in this section for the features to work.
+Please contact us to get the features enabled for your Client ID and make sure to follow the steps described in this section for the features to work.
+>
+> You will need to provide us with your signing keys' fingerprints, as Magic Link uses Android App Links for extra security.
+App Links verify the connection between your app and the link received and send the intent directly to your app without showing the system's app selection sheet.
+To that effect you will need to provide us with your production key's fingerprint for your released app.
+If you want to be able to confirm this functionality on your debug artifact as well you will have to create a static debug signing key and provide its fingerprint too.
+You can learn more on App Links [here](https://developer.android.com/training/app-links/verify-site-associations)

 ### De-authorizing, Logging Out